The Entity: Plot

 After Cindy witnesses an attack, the two discuss possible supernatural causes.
 While visiting a local bookstore, Carla happens to meet two parapsychologists, whom she convinces to visit her home.
 Initially skeptical, they witness several paranormal events and agree to study the home under the supervision of their team leader, Dr. Cooley.
 During their study, Sneiderman arrives and tries to convince Carla that the manifestation is in her mind, but she dismisses him.
 Reassured that her case is taken seriously, Carla begins to relax.
-Her boyfriend, Jerry Anderson, visits and she suffers a particularly disturbing attack, which he witnesses.
-Hearing the commotion, Carla’s son enters the room and believes that Jerry is harming her, prompting him to attack Jerry.
+Her boyfriend, Jerry Anderson, visits one night and witnesses Carla being held down on the bed by the entity while being raped and noticeably fondled by invisible fingers.
+Confused and horrified, he attempts to fight off the entity.
+Hearing the commotion, Carla's son enters the room and believes that Jerry is harming her, prompting him to attack Jerry.
 Later at the hospital, Jerry is so troubled by the experience that he ends their relationship.

 Desperate for a solution, Carla agrees to participate in an elaborate experiment carried out by Cooley's team.
 A full mock-up of her home is created to lure the entity into a trap and freeze it with liquid helium.
-Before the experiment begins, Sneiderman unsuccessfully tries to convince Carla to leave, confirming an unorthodox personal interest in her predicament.
+Before the experiment begins, Sneiderman tries to convince Carla to leave, confirming an unorthodox personal interest in her predicament.
 The entity arrives but unexpectedly takes control of the helium jets, using them against Carla.
 She defiantly stands up to it, stating that it may kill her, but it will never have her.
 At this precise point, the tanks explode and flood the premises with liquid helium.
 Sneiderman rushes in just in time to save her.
 As they look back, they realize that the entity has been trapped in a huge mass of ice.
-It breaks free and vanishes almost immediately, but Sneiderman realizes that Carla was telling the truth the whole time.
+It breaks free and vanishes almost immediately, but Sneiderman realizes that Carla has been telling the truth.

 Dr. Cooley believes that, despite the destruction of the ice block, she has a valuable witness in Dr. Weber.
 Much to her chagrin, however, Weber decides to take refuge in the belief that he did not witness anything.
 Carla returns to her house the next day.
-The front door slams by itself and she is greeted by a demonic voice which says, "Welcome home, cunt".
+The front door slams by itself and she is greeted menacingly by a disembodied demonic voice which says, "Welcome home, cunt."
 She calmly opens the door, exits the house, gets in a car with her family and leaves.

-A closing disclaimer verifies that Carla and her family have moved to Texas.
+A closing intertitle verifies that Carla and her family have moved to Texas.
 Carla still experiences attacks from the entity, although they have lessened in frequency and severity.